Kinship Circle

 • Polio

-• Hepatitis A10 — More common; transmitted via flood sewage
+• Hepatitis A10 — Transmitted via flood sewage

 • Hepatitis B11 — Spread via bodily fluids, blood